BBaysinger/bb-portfolio/docs/uploads-and-migration.md

 Most of the time you want one of these flows:

 - **Fresh local clone (filesystem uploads only)**
-  - Seed local media from your external snapshot root: `npm run media:seed`
+  - Import local media from your `cms-snapshot` root: `npm run media:import`
   - Start the stack (Docker or bare metal) and upload media through Payload as usual.

 - **First-time S3 setup for an environment (dev/prod)**